-We did not identify material exceptions and we found management's recognition of vendor allowances to be supported by available evidence.
-Additionally, we consider the related disclosures in note 7 to the financial statements to be appropriate.
+- We did not identify material exceptions and we found management's recognition of Recognition of rebates and similar agreements from suppliers to be supported by available evidence.
+Additionally, we consider the related disclosures in Note 7 'Main components of operating profit' - in the notes of the consolidated financial statements to be appropriate.